 Fiduciary Duty: Your Best Interests Should Come First

 When you hire a CFP® professional, you are hiring a trusted advisor who has made a commitment to putting your interests first.
 As part of their certification, a CFP® professional commits to CFP Board to act as a fiduciary—which means to act in the best interests of the client at all times when providing financial advice and financial planning.
-CFP Board may sanction a CFP® professional who does not abide by this commitment, but CFP Board doesn't guarantee a CFP® professional's services.
+CFP Board may sanction a CFP® professional who does not abide by this commitment and welcomes tips from the public, but CFP Board doesn't guarantee a CFP® professional's services.
 You want a financial advisor who has made a commitment to you to act as a fiduciary.
 Therefore, whomever you choose as your financial professional, including a CFP® professional, you should be sure to ask for—and get—a written engagement that requires them to have a fiduciary obligation to you.

 Someone who is acting as a fiduciary in accordance with CFP Board’s Standards is required to fulfill the following three duties.
 We’ve included an example for each duty to illustrate how the duty plays out in real life.